 Wednesday, February 8, 2012

-So John Kramer is dead and appears to had taken everything with him to the grave.
-From the rusty traps to the grieve stricken prodigy, so it's all over, right?
+So John Kramer is dead and he appears to have taken everything with him to the grave.
+From the rusty traps to the grieve stricken prodigy.
+So it's all over, right?

-So, looking back at the films, three movies and one dead mastermind didn't spell out finale for the franchise and this entry takes us to a series of new twists on the mythology and a legacy that refuses to die.
+So looking back at the franchise so far, three movies and one dead mastermind doesn't spell out finale and this entry takes us to another series of new twists on the mythology and a legacy that refuses to die.

-Continuing from what could have been a disappointing ending, John Kramer's publicly announced death had held a breath of relieved sighs to the stricken public, but when a SWAT commander on the case is forced to play a new "Game" to save the life of his family, it soon became clear that Jigsaw had more than one accomplice and an unwilling player might be going through his own initiation rites to be a part of the Kramer's legacy.
+Continuing from the somewhat disappointing ending of SAW III, John Kramer's publicly announced death brings out a sigh of relief to the stricken public until, that is, a SWAT commander who worked on his case gets forced to play a new "game" to save his family.
+It soon becomes clear that Jigsaw had more than one accomplice and an unwilling player might be going through his own initiation to be a part of the Kramer legacy.

-While it still had it's linking plotlines to the previous entries, SAW IV tried to move back to a more mystery driven plot; the fact that both Jigsaw and Amanda is dead sparks a new puzzle and a revelation to anticipate on who is perpetrating these traps?
+Albeit still having linking plotlines to the previous entries, SAW IV tries to move back to a more mystery driven plot as the fact that both Jigsaw and Amanda are dead meant a new puzzle is at hand here waiting to reveal who is perpetrating these traps.

-So while we enjoy a moderately intriguing thriller, gorehounds will equally be satisfied with the new set of Jigsaw traps that scalps, punctures and dismembers its unfortunate victim with much bright red to the point it finally pushed the franchise to true torture porn territory.
-This being mentioned, it also marked the franchise's slowly disappearing realism as the traps had gone to elaborate, if not overdone, measures of complexities that's a tad too big to ignore.
+So while we enjoy a moderately intriguing thriller, gorehounds will be equally satisfied with the new set of Jigsaw traps that scalp, puncture and dismember its unfortunate victims with much bright red to the point it finally pushed the franchise to true torture porn territory.
+This being mentioned, SAW IV also marked the franchise's slowly disappearing realism as the traps gone more elaborate if not overdone, with measures of complexities that are a tad too big to ignore.
 Note, one of them just so happens to be in a locked room in a sleazy motel.
-It's looked like it weighs about ten tons and it had two spiked claws.
+It looked like it weighs about ten tons and it had two spiked claws.
 How a machine that big goes unnoticed or the fact that nobody accidentally used that room is beyond me.
-For short, it's a pure torture show that's made for the grue-lovers and not entirely for people who had a serious take on their genre films.
+For short, it's pure torture show that's made for grue-lovers and not entirely for people who have a serious take on their genre films.

-Marking SAW's first step into the peculiar legacy that concerns continuing Jigsaw's works beyond death, SAW IV at least had the decency to try a proper story and an interesting backdrop on the series' mythology.
-What will happen next will come far estranged and more disappointing so might as well as enjoy this series' entry, at least if yer craving for something gory.
+Marking the SAW series' first step into the peculiar legacy that concerns continuing Jigsaw's works beyond death, SAW IV at least has the decency to try a proper story and an interesting backdrop in its mythology.
+What will happen next will come far estranged and more disappointing so might as well enjoy this entry if you're at least craving for something gory.

 1 male bludgeoned to death with hammer